aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/generate-barcodes/two-dimensional-2d-barcodes/managing-2d-barcodes/_index.md

 {{% /alert %}}

-Each specific type of barcode may have different semantic demands, then it will override or ignore the above settings. e.g. DataMatrix is square based type of barcode.
+Each specific type of barcode may have different semantic demands, then it will override or ignore the above settings. e.g. DataMatrix is a square-based type of barcode.
 The AspectRatio setting is meaningless to DataMatrix because AspectRatio has to be 1 for square modules.
 BarcodeGenerator will simply ignore those illegal settings and decide on its own during the process.
 ## **Setting Aspect Ratio of Barcodes**
 The Aspect Ratio of a barcode is the width:height ratio.
 We can control how tall or wide the barcode can be generated using the Aspect Ratio.
 3:2 Aspect Ratio means the barcode is 1.5 or 3/2 times wider than taller.
 Or the width of the barcode is 1.5 times larger than the height.
-Below is a Pdf417 barcode with 1.5 Aspect Ratio:
+Below is a PDF417 barcode with a 1.5 Aspect Ratio:

 |**BarCode with Aspect Ratio of 1.5**|
 | :- |
 |![todo:image_alt_text](managing-2d-barcodes_2.png)|
 2 Aspect Ratio means the width of the barcode is 2 times greater than the height.
-Below is the Pdf417 barcode with Aspect Ratio of 2.
+Below is the PDF417 barcode with an Aspect Ratio of 2.

 |**BarCode with Aspect Ratio of 2**|
 | :- |
 |![todo:image_alt_text](managing-2d-barcodes_3.png)|
-The code snippet in C# and VB.NET to set the Aspect Ratio is given below:
+The code snippet given below demonstrates how to set the Aspect Ratio:

 {{< gist "aspose-com-gists" "f801733f5eb53b0777dd38da9db8366a" "Examples-CSharp-CreateAndManageTwoDBarcodes-SetAspectRatio-SetAspectRatio.cs" >}}

 ## **Detect Unicode Encoding of Barcode**
 Aspose.BarCode API allows developers to detect the Unicode encoding.
 The flag works for QR/Micro QR at the moment.